Lack of Sexual Education leading to more incidence of AIDS – Study

 2 in every 5 believe that there is not adequate awareness on the usage of condoms with regards to preventing AIDS

-Respondents feel that commemorating such days would eventually help creating awareness about the cause / disease
+Respondents feel that commemorating such days would eventually help to create awareness about the cause/disease

 8 in every 10 respondents believe that it is important to have sex education in schools and colleges as a measure to prevent AIDS